• Content Library

 “Then we realized when we got in some of these situations, wait, we can’t do this,” explains Brendan.
 “We’re being way too disruptive.
 We’re being way too overbearing with our footprint.
 And we had to dial it back significantly.”

 They ended up using a Light Mat 8, which is a larger source along with some diff.
-Then, they would set a camera, find windows, and really use practical lights to their advantage, while shooting during the day.
+Then, they would set up a camera, find windows, and use practical lights to their advantage, while shooting during the day.
 Although, there were times when they had to shoot at night.
 Another tactic that was used was that they would invite interviewees to a third-party location and prelight the area.

 Alana told Brendan that above all else technically, she wanted the film to feel cinematic while also feeling personal.
 They shot with two RED Weapon Dragons on their first collaboration (Esfuerzo), and that’s what they started with on Chewed Gum.
-Alana really wanted nice, sharp lenses and they did a little lens test.
+Alana wanted nice, sharp lenses and they did a little lens test.
 They ended up using the Leica Summicron-C Primes, Fujinon Cabrio Zooms, and Angenieux EZ Zooms.

 The look of Chewed Gum